-Certain trees and shrubs can cause damage in around septic tanks and drain fields with their aggressive roots.
-Which plants were the worst to grow over a septic system and which are safer choices?
+Landscaping the ground over a septic system beautifies a less-than-inspiring view but choose plants with care.
+Certain trees and shrubs can cause damage with their aggressive roots when planted around septic tanks and drain fields.
+Learn which plants are the worst to grow over a septic system and which are safer choices.

-- If the area is sunny, consider these ten best perennials for sunlit areas.
+- If the area is sunny, consider perennials for sunlit areas.

-- But if the spot does not get much sun, you will probably be happier with these shade-garden plants.
+- If the spot does not get much sun, look at shade garden plants.

-- The soil around septic tank drain fields is sometimes wetter than average, sometimes saltier than average -- and sometimes both.
-Cover both bases with perennials such as bee balm, hollyhocks, and wild violets, which tolerate both wet ground and salt.
+- The soil around septic systems is sometimes wetter than average, sometimes saltier than average, and sometimes both.
+Cover both bases with perennials, such as bee balm, hollyhocks, and wild violets, that tolerate both wet ground and salt.

 The Worst Plants to Grow Over Septic Systems

-Generally, avoid planting large, fast-growing trees.
-But, in addition, some of the worst offenders are trees and shrubs with root systems that aggressively seek out sources of water.
-They are not fussy about the water source they tap into, meaning the pipes in your septic tank drain field are very much fair game.
-Weeping willow trees are a notorious example.
-There are many trees and shrubs to avoid, but here is a small sampling:
+Avoid planting large, fast-growing trees over your septic system.
+In addition, some of the worst offenders when it comes to septic damage are trees and shrubs with root systems that aggressively seek out sources of water.
+They aren't fussy about the water source they tap into, meaning the pipes in your septic tank drain field are very much fair game.

 - Aspen trees